-- Do not go to them to confirm the victim's story - Do not meet them in secret, alone or in private - Never approach a perpetrator or let them know that you know about their violence.
-If they are to be approached, this should be by a trained professional and should be: a) with the victim's permission and awareness - b) in the certainty that their partner is safely separated from them. - Do not allow him to use religious excuses for their behaviour - Do not recommend couples counselling for them and their partner, if you are aware that there is violence in the relationship - Never give any information about their partner or whereabouts, if she/he has left him/her - Do not be taken in by them minimising the abuse, denying he/she was abusive or lying about the abuse or making things seem like they aren't "that serious" - Do not be taken in by their 'conversion' experience.
+- Don't go to them to confirm the victim's story - Refrain from meeting them alone and in private - Never approach a perpetrator or let them know that you know about their violence.
+If they are to be approached, this should be by a trained professional and should be:

+- Don't allow him to use religious excuses for his behaviours - Don't recommend couples counselling for them and their partner, if you are aware that there is violence in the relationship - Never give any information about their partner or whereabouts, if she/he has left him/her - Don't be taken in by his minimising the abuse, denying he was abusive or lying about the abuse or making things seem like they aren't "that serious" - Don't be taken in by their 'conversion' experience.
 If it is genuine, it will be a tremendous resource as they proceed with accountability.

-If it is not genuine, it is only another way of manipulating you and the system and maintaining control of the process to avoid accountability - Do not advocate for the abuser to avoid the legal consequences of his violence - Do not provide a character witness for any legal proceedings - Do not forgive an abuser quickly and easily - Do not confuse their guilt, sadness or remorse with true repentance
+If it is not genuine, it is only another way of manipulating you and the system and maintaining control of the process to avoid accountability

+- Don't advocate for the abuser to avoid the legal consequences of his violence - Refrain from providing a character witness for any legal proceedings - Don't forgive an abuser quickly and easily - Don't confuse their guilt, sadness or remorse with true repentance